We will WOW you this fall @ TAS+SD!

 TAS+SD Founder and Director COURTNEY COREY - Head Instructor / Director and Playwright in Residence

 From the original Los Angeles and Chicago companies of WICKED, as well as both the 1st and 2nd National Broadway tours of RENT, Courtney is proud to bring her years of experience in the theatre to San Diego.
 Many people may have seen her onstage at exceptional theatres such as the La Jolla Playhouse, The Old Globe, and the San Diego Rep, but she has also traveled the world, exploring arts and culture.
-Courtney has lived in Japan, spent the summer of 2011 teaching music to children in Shenzhen, China, and has made numerous journeys to Central America to adapt tribal stories into plays for US audiences.
+Courtney has lived in Japan, spent the summer of 2011 teaching music to children in Shenzhen, China, and has made numerous journeys to Central America to adapt tribal stories into plays for US audiences and to Cuba to study theatre and music.
 From her many journeys, she is pleased to offer a new spectrum of theatre arts classes at the THEATRE ARTS SCHOOL OF SAN DIEGO.

 San Diego Magazine named Courtney Corey as one of “50 People To Watch in 2013.”
 Having taught privately, and at universities and high schools throughout San Diego County for almost two decades, Courtney recognizes each student’s unique learning style, works with her students to establish goals, and encourages growth by positive reinforcement.
-She values the artistic process and believes that children (and adults) possess wonderfully creative and innovative ideas that should be expressed through the arts.
+She values the artistic process and believes that children, teens, and adults possess wonderfully creative and innovative ideas that should be expressed through the arts.